!Let's Talk! Button

 Hyperesthesia syndrome in cats can often be managed effectively with the right approach.
 Your vet will need to conduct specific tests to confirm whether Fluffy is experiencing symptoms of feline hyperesthesia syndrome.
 It’s also vital to diagnose or exclude other conditions that could mimic its symptoms, such as spinal arthritis, intervertebral disc extrusions, skin issues, parasites, allergies, and fungal infections.
 Treatment typically involves medication, which varies in effectiveness from one cat to another.
 Your vet might also suggest behavioral counseling and environmental modifications.
 For tailored assistance in managing your cat’s behavior, our Veterinary Behavior Counseling service is available.

-Hyperesthesia Syndrome in Cats in 2024: Episode Duration, Treatment Efficacy, and Management Strategies
+Hyperesthesia Syndrome in Cats in 2025: Treatment Efficacy and Management Strategies

 How long do typical episodes last?